 It has been done in the past, but only the dentist (on site) can determine what procedures can be performed.
 It may be worth your time to come and see.

-Prepare to spend four to six hours with us.
+Prepare to spend five to seven hours with us.
 Eat breakfast, bring food and healthy snacks, REMEMBER TO TAKE YOUR MEDICATION, and do not smoke the day of your treatment.

 The Department of Health has partnered with FreeD.O.M.
 Clinic and usually offers TDAP, Meningitis, Pneumonia, and Flu.
 They also offer free Hepatitis A shots